furechan/mintalib/docs/mintalib.core.md

 calc_flag(series, *, wrap: bool = False)
 ```

-Flag for value above zero
+Flag Value

+Flag value of 1 for positive, 0 for zero or negative, and NaN for missing values

+Args:
+- expr (str) : expression to evaluate (optional) (pandas only!)

 ## `calc_updown` function